Jessakins/Marine-Growth-and-Rust-Detection/README.md

 INSTRUCTIONS:
 - Gather and Label images
-- Create folder named "train_datav4" for dataset
+- Create folder named "train" for dataset
 - Set up the directory structure
 - Select the Hardware Accelerator (GPU)
 - Clone the yolov5 repository